Updated October 12, 2021

 If there’s one thing that’s nearly universal about motorcycle riders, it’s the shared sense of camaraderie and community.
-The practice of riding motorcycles has created fellowship among those who do own bikes and also many subcultures that center on a range of different riding experiences.
-That’s because motorcycle culture isn’t made up of just one group but instead of many diverse groups that share a common theme.
-Nowhere is this more pronounced than in New Orleans where the bike scene takes on a life all its own.
+New Orleans is one of the most unique cities in the country, and the New Orleans motorcycle culture reflects the wide range of different riding experiences you’ll find here.
+Motorcycle culture isn’t made up of just one group but instead of many diverse groups that share the roads and a love of riding.
+Nowhere is this more pronounced than in New Orleans where the motorcycle scene takes on a life all its own.

 If we get a day of nice weather and you ride anywhere in the city or neighboring parishes, you’ll likely see a group of 20 young riders on 50cc Honda Ruckuses or 125cc Groms.
 Elsewhere, you’ll see a group of older riders on fully chromed Harleys with radios and ice chests.
 The sport bike scene gets even more diverse, from riders fully outfitted with race-style leathers and boots on visibly modified bikes to female riders like the Caramel Curves and Queen of Spades who barely wear any clothing at all when riding their super bikes.

-Some people ride because they find it relaxing, others love to tinkering and customizing, and others still just love going fast.
-On the whole, though, bikers generally display something of a duality in their nature.
-Their bikes are “sacred,” for lack of a better term.
+Some people ride because they find it relaxing, others love tinkering and customizing, and others just love going fast.
+On the whole, though, their bikes are sacred.
 They put care and diligence into maintaining and upgrading them and get annoyed if you touch or sit on their ride without permission.
-At the same time, many bikers are exceedingly friendly people.
-They’re more than willing to share their stories along with whatever they know about life, the road and, of course, motorcycles.
+At the same time, most bikers are the friendliest people you’ll ever meet.
+They’re more than willing to share their stories along with whatever they know about life, the road, and, of course, motorcycles.

-Alternatively, motorcyclists might declare the performance bike or “super bike” their ride of choice and place emphasis on tuning that ride for optimized stats using a slew of aftermarket parts.
-They’ll converse on Internet forums and in real life about the best bike upgrades and proper riding form, and they might even hurl a few friendly barbs at their chopper-riding cousins for good measure.
-The Ducati Owners Club New Orleans (DOCNOLA) embodies some of these facets.
-In particular, this club has a deep love for the Ducati brand and “Ducatisti” are very passionate about the look and style of their beautiful Italian rides.
+Other motorcyclists might declare the performance bike or “super bike” their ride of choice and place emphasis on tuning that ride for optimized stats using a slew of aftermarket parts.
+They’ll talk shop on internet forums and in real life about the best bike upgrades and proper riding form, and they might even hurl a few friendly barbs at their chopper-riding cousins for good measure.
+The Ducati Owners Club New Orleans (DOCNOLA) has a deep love for the Ducati brand and “Ducatisti” are very passionate about the look and style of their beautiful Italian rides.
 In addition to taking great pride in keeping their bikes in peak operating condition, members love sharing stories about riding and tearing up the track to keep their skills at their best.

-Some groups even center on breaking through the barriers of what is traditionally considered to be a male-dominated sphere.
-Here, New Orleans is leading the charge with organizations like Caramel Curves Motorcycle Club.
+Some groups even center on breaking through the barriers of what is traditionally considered to be a male-dominated space.
+New Orleans is leading the charge with organizations like Caramel Curves Motorcycle Club.
 These ladies buck the trends and have been featured in numerous articles for the passion they bring to the hobby along with their one-of-a-kind sense of style and elegance.
-They’re a testament to the fact that New Orleans bike culture is about as diverse as it gets, but the connection the area has to motorcycling goes even further still.
+New Orleans bike culture is about as diverse as it gets and the connection the area has to motorcycling runs deep.